 Venezuela bonds sink after Maduro moves against retailers

-The country's sovereign global bonds, which did not trade on Monday due to a market holiday, were down 5.66 percent, according to the JPMorgan EMBI+ Index's returns, compared with a drop of 0.89 percent for the broader emerging market index.
+Venezuela's sovereign global bonds, which did not trade on Monday due to a market holiday, were down 5.71 percent, according to the JPMorgan EMBI+ Index's returns, compared with a drop of 1.04 percent for the broader emerging market index.

-Shortages of consumer goods and inflation that soared above 54 percent have turned the economy into an increasingly important concern for Venezuelans, who on Dec.
-8 will vote for mayors in municipal elections.
+Shortages of consumer goods and soaring inflation have made the economy an increasingly important concern for Venezuelans, who on December 8 will vote for mayors in municipal elections.

 The weekend was marred by looting in at least one establishment in the city of Valencia, where dozens of people were caught on camera running out of a well-known electronics outlet with flat-screen TVs and boxes.

 The country's chief state prosecutor on Monday night said 50 prosecutors had been assigned to focus on usury crimes.